Code of Behaviour

 - Reluctance and/or refusal to say what is troubling her/him

 Bullying: I should never bully others.
 I should never allow others to bully me and if it happens, I should tell my parents and my teacher.
 Bullying is always unacceptable.
 Scoil Cholmcille is a ‘bully-free’ zone.

 - All reports of bullying should be noted, investigated and dealt with by the class teacher so that pupils will gain confidence in telling.

-- Class teacher is to liaise with the school’s Care Officer (designated staff member)who will monitor the situation , meet with the pupils involved and teacher, report to Principal on a fortnightly basis regarding progress.
+- Class teacher is to liaise with the school’s Care Officer (designated staff member)who will monitor the situation , meet with the pupils involved and teacher, report to Principal on a monthly basis regarding progress.

 - A special incident file will be kept for this purpose only by the Care Officer.

 - Serious cases will be referred immediately to the Deputy Principal/ Principal